codeplatoon-fullstack/quick-pass/Week-2/3-loops-and-functions.md

-# Python Conditional Statements, Truthy/Falsy Logic & Functions
+# Python Loops and Functions

 ## Introduction